v42net/logstash-java-plugin-dev/README.md

 # logstash-java-plugin-dev
-Logstash container for Java plugin development
+This logstash container for Java plugin development is currently a work in progress: it is *not* functional yet.